 Clamps, also called hemostats or forceps, allow you to remove a hook from a fish when you cannot reach it with your fingers.
 Nippers allow you to cut tippet and the tag ends from knots.
 Neither is mentioned in the rod-line-fly mantra, but both are highly recommended.

 Years ago I tried tying flies with cheap, $5 hemostats and quickly abandoned the notion because they wouldn't hold a hook securely.
 Just recently I tried again, this time with a pair of the Dr. Slick Spring Creek Clamps.
 Eureka!
 They hold the hook well enough to tie flies!
-The Dr. Slick Mitten Clamps and will hold a hook also, but I prefer the Spring Creek clamps.

 Now I know John and Matt will tell you you don't need clamps.
 Amano san would probably just smile and say 必要ありません which is basically the same thing.
 Using clamps to hold the hook rather than pinching it between your thumb and forefinger offers two significant advantages: 1) it is easier to hold the hook securely, and 2) using clamps leaves your thumb and forefinger free for other tasks - such as holding materials in place as you tie them in, and preparing materials that you forgot to prepare ahead of time.

 The photos above show the hand position for holding the clamps.
 Braced against the heel of your hand and pressed against the back of your middle finger, held in place by your ring finger and pinkie, the clamps are quite stable.
 Your thumb and forefinger are free.